 Mayor of Spruce Grove, Jeff Acker, had this to say: “Congratulations to the Light Up Your Life Tri-Community Palliative/Hospice Care Society on your 30th Anniversary!
 Your dedication and compassion over the years has profoundly impacted not only those who are nearing the end of their life, but their families, loved ones and all those who support them.
 On behalf of Spruce Grove City Council, we are exceedingly appreciative to you for your vision, commitment, compassion and continued service in our communities.”

 The Sunflower is the International symbol for Palliative/Hospice Care.
 Cookies donated by PRETZEL SHACK of Stony Plain.

 The Present Day

-We continue to establish and foster relationships with our Community Partners (businesses, service clubs and individuals), and because of their support, and the fact that we are volunteer-run, the LUYL Society is proud to say that on average each year 95% of all funds raised are used to directly support the people in need in our own communities.
+In 2022 we continue to establish and foster relationships with our Community Partners (businesses, service clubs and individuals), and because of their support, and the fact that we are volunteer-run, the LUYL Society is proud to say that on average each year 97% of all funds raised are used to directly support the people in need in our own communities.
 According to the Society’s Terms of Reference, the beliefs and values we hold dear guide us in raising funds to benefit palliative/hospice and continuing care clients in the Tri-Community area, and in raising awareness of the need for emotional and moral support to people and their families at a very vulnerable time in their lives.